How to Use Threads for IO Tasks in Python

 To conclude, first, you shouldn't use threads if you don't need to speed up your code, maybe you execute it once a month, so you're just gonna add code complexity which can result in difficulties in debugging phase.

-Second, If your code is heavily CPU task, you shouldn't use threads as well, that's because of the GIL.
+Second, if your code is heavily CPU task, you shouldn't use threads either; that's because of the GIL.
 If you wish to run your code on multi-cores, then you should use the multiprocessing module, which provides similar functionality but with processes instead of threads.

 Third, you should only use threads on I/O tasks such as writing to a disk, waiting for a network resource, etc.

-Finally, you should use ThreadPoolExecutor when you have the items to process before even starting to consume them.
+Finally, you should use ThreadPoolExecutor when you have the items to process before even consuming them.
 However, if your items are not pre-defined and are grabbed while the code is executing (as it is generally the case in Web Scraping), then consider using the synchronized queue with threading module.

 Here are some tutorials in which we used threads: